-Electives (6-9 credits)
+Other College-Level Electives (6-9 credits)

-- " Additional elective courses required to reach a minimum of 90 total credits should be selected in consultation with an advisor, as appropriate for the intended bachelor's - " No more than three Physical Education Activity credits may apply to this degree.
+- " Additional elective courses required to reach a minimum of 90 total credits should be selected in consultation with an advisor, as appropriate for the intended transfer institution. - " No more than three Physical Education Activity credits may apply to this degree.